levibostian/Wendy-iOS/README.md

 Wendy currently has the following functionality:

-* Wendy uses the iOS background fetch scheduler API to run tasks periodically to keep data in sync without using the user's battery too much.
 * Wendy is not opinionated in your network and data storage model.
 You may use whatever method you choose to sync data with it's remote storage and whatever method you choose to store data locally on the device.
 Wendy works with your workflow you already have.
 Store user data in Core Data locally and a Rails API for the cloud storage.
 Store user data in Realm locally and a Parse server for the cloud storage.
 Use just NSUserDefaults and GraphQL.
 Whatever you want, Wendy works with it.
 * Dynamically allow and disallow tasks to sync at runtime.
 Wendy works in a FIFO style with it's tasks.
 When Wendy is about to run a certain task, it always asks the task if it is able to run.
 * Group tasks together to enforce they all run (and succeed) in an exact order from start to finish.